Introduction

 cat *bed |grep -v "suppl" |awk '($3-$2)>1000' >LargeEverythingNoSuppl.bed

 Examine variant and repeat overlaps with at least 20% overlap.
-Varients only from non-supplmental alignments and above 1kb.
+Variants only from non-supplemental alignments and variants above 1kb.

 1